TheOdinProject/theodinproject/CONTRIBUTING.md

       ![Reviewers section of GitHub's sidebar](https://user-images.githubusercontent.com/70952936/150647064-4fdd59d1-82a4-4f18-894d-0e43a5ee0ffb.jpg)

 ## Further Help
-Please let us know if you require any further help with any of the steps in this guide in our [suggestions-bugs Discord channel](https://discord.com/channels/505093832157691914/1010231881033330819).
+Please let us know if you require any further help with any of the steps in this guide by creating an issue in the relevant repository.
+If you need help with creating an issue [GitHub has a guide on how to do so](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
+For questions not covered by this guide you can also join our [Discord](https://discord.com/invite/fbFCkYabZB).